ZupIT/beagle-docs/content/en/resources/customization/beagle-for-android/custom-beagle-activity.md

 ### 4. ProgressBar

-You can handle the progress bar visibility checking if the server-driven container status is `Started` or `Finished` in the same way you deal with errors.
-Check the example below
+Like  you handled errors, you can check if the server-driven container status is `Started` or` Finished` and thus define the visibility of a *ProgressBar*.
+When the activity loading starts, the `onServerDrivenContainerStateChanged` function receives the` ServerDrivenState.Started` parameter (which represents the activity status).
+Likewise, when the loading ends without errors, the `ServerDrivenState.Finished` parameter is received.
+You can check below how we can use these two states to change the progress bar visibility.

 ```kotlin
 override fun onServerDrivenContainerStateChanged(state: ServerDrivenState) {